-Of the poorer scoring devices, the best model in the runner-up group was the FlashXpress.
-Its controls are generally clear, with dedicated buttons for each preset (annoyingly, it does not have a bagel function, you'll have to settle for normal toast settings).
+Of the poorer scoring devices, the best model in the runner-up group was the Panasonic FlashXpress.
+Its controls are generally straightforward, with dedicated buttons for each preset (annoyingly, it does not have a bagel function, you'll have to settle for normal toast settings).
 We found that using the device can be a bit tricky.
 You can't make any selections until you press the power button, and it will just fire up on its own if you wait too long to make your selection.
 This forces you to shut everything off and start over.
 The temperature settings are converted from Celcius, so you likely won't be able to select the exact temperature your recipe calls for (for example, you can't set it to 400˚, but you can set it for 390˚).

-The most surprising results of our testing came from the temperature accuracy test.
-We were somewhat taken aback to find that a number of our ovens routinely differed from the indicated temperature by 20˚, with some having discrepancies as high as 50˚.
+The most surprising test results came from the temperature accuracy test.
+We were taken aback to find that a number of our ovens routinely differed from the indicated temperature by 20˚, with some having discrepancies as high as 50˚.
 It seems that achieving the correct temperature is the most basic function of an oven, and we felt those inaccuracies were unacceptable.
-As we dug into this issue a little further, we found that it is quite a divisive topic in the baking world.
+As we dug into this issue a little further, we found it a pretty divisive topic in the baking world.
 You can find many articles peddling the idea that oven temperature is a relatively uncontrollable variable, so we should stop worrying about it because of that.
 However, you can find an equal number of articles extolling the virtues of accurate oven temperature and the fact that a change of just 25˚F can have a noticeable impact on the quality of baked goods.
 Both camps have a point.
 Having to obsessively check your oven with a thermometer will be a hassle and could take some (or all) of the fun out of baking.
-Having a more accurate oven will most likely yield better, more predictable results.
+A more accurate oven will most likely yield better, more predictable results.
 With that in mind, we measured temperature accuracy with two different NSF-approved oven thermometers and a Extech EA11A-NIST thermocouple thermometer.

-In our testing, we set each oven to three different temperatures and monitored the thermometers for 30 minutes to see at which temperature each oven reached equilibrium.
-The Breville Smart Oven, its sibling the Smart Oven Air, the Breville Mini Smart Oven, and the Ninja Foodi Digital Oven were the rock stars of this metric.
-When set to temperatures of 350˚ and 400˚, the Breville Smart Oven settled in at exactly at those temperatures.
+Following close behind were the Breville Smart Oven, its sibling the Smart Oven Air, the Breville Mini Smart Oven, and the Ninja Foodi Digital Oven.
+When set to temperatures of 350˚ and 400˚, the Breville Smart Oven settled in at exactly those temperatures.
 When set to 450˚, it ran just 5˚ hot.
 The Smart Oven Air turned in a similar performance, generally staying within 3˚ of its set temperature.
-Despite being more susceptible to temperature fluctuations due to its small size, the Mini Smart Oven was always within 10˚ of the temperature we set it to.
+Despite being more susceptible to temperature fluctuations due to its small size, the Mini Smart Oven was always within 10˚ of the set temperature.
 The Ninja Foodi Digital Oven ran slightly hot at its lowest temperature but was almost perfectly accurate at every temperature above that.
-It also tended to preheat much faster than most of its competitors.
+It also tended to preheat much faster than most competitors.

-Particularly when set to lower temperatures, the Black+Decker TO3250XSB tended to run fairly hot in our tests.
-For example, it often hovered around 375˚ when set to 350˚, even got as hot as 400˚ at one point.
+Particularly when set to lower temperatures, the Black+Decker TO3250XSB tended to run pretty hot in our tests.
+For example, it often hovered around 375˚ when set to 350˚, and even got as hot as 400˚ at one point.
 When we cranked the set temperature over 400˚, accuracy vastly improved.